How to Install Roofing Shingles

 Double Check Your Work

-After you complete the installation you should keep a close eye on your home over the next few months.
-Look for signs of leakage in the roof, and look for any sections of the roof that seem to be flapping or blowing up more than they should be.
+After you complete the installation, keep a close eye on your home over the next few months.
+Look for signs of roof leakage in the roof, and look for any sections of the roof that seem to be flapping or blowing up more than they should be.
 A single mistake can leave a section of shingles ripping off and allow water right into your home.
-As long as you keep a close eye on your house you should be able to spot possible mistakes and problems before they become major issues on your home.
+As long as you keep a close eye on your house, you should be able to spot possible mistakes and problems before they become major issues on your home.